RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Related Works

-Imputation methods using GAN \cite{yoon2018gain, luo2018multivariate, luo20192, liu2019naomi} also have made great advances.
-GAN guides a model to learn the distribution of the original data so that it can generate data with a similar distribution, allowing the model to learn imputation. \cite{yoon2018gain} adopted conditional GAN \cite{mirza2014conditional} by using the original data and mask as the condition.
-This method, however, was developed for tabular data imputation; thus, it is not suitable particularly for time-series data. \cite{luo2018multivariate} designed a recurrent neural network using GRU-I, a simplified version of GRU-D \cite{che2018recurrent}, and applied GAN.
-Similarly, \cite{luo2018multivariate} used GRU-I, but the difference is that it designed a recurrent autoencoder \cite{cho2014learning}.
-Unlike the existing autoregressive methods, \cite{liu2019naomi} developed a method training in a non-autoregressive fashion.
-It also uses the divide and conquer strategy to fill in the missing values gradually rather than filling it at once.
-One of the critical shortcomings of imputation networks based on GAN, however, is that a discriminator is trained using incomplete data.
-As a result, the model learns to follow the distribution of the incomplete data, not the distribution of the complete data.
-On the other hand, our proposed RDIS is not restricted to this problem by replacing missing values in the incomplete time series data with reliable pseudo values before training imputation networks.
+Imputation methods using generative models \cite{yoon2018gain, luo2018multivariate, luo20192, liu2019naomi, tashiro2021csdi} also have made significant advances.
+GAN \cite{goodfellow2014generative} guides a model to learn the distribution of the original data to generate data with a similar distribution, allowing the model to learn imputation. \cite{yoon2018gain} adopted conditional GAN by using the original data and mask as the condition. \cite{luo2018multivariate} designed a recurrent network using GRU-I, a simplified version of GRU-D, and applied GAN.
+Similarly, \cite{luo20192} used GRU-I, but the difference is that it designed a recurrent autoencoder.
+Unlike the existing autoregressive methods, \cite{liu2019naomi} developed a method training in a non-autoregressive fashion. \cite{liu2019naomi} also uses the divide and conquer strategy to fill in the missing values gradually rather than filling it at once. \cite{tashiro2021csdi} adopted a conditional score-based diffusion model \cite{ho2020denoising} for imputation.
+The conditional diffusion model is explicitly trained for imputation and exploits correlations between observed values.

 Semi-supervised learning (SSL) is a class of algorithms to train with both labeled and unlabeled data \cite{lee2013pseudo, laine2016temporal, tarvainen2017mean, berthelot2019mixmatch}.
-One of the popular approaches for SSL is self-training, which uses an ensemble model or a previous state of the model to generate pseudo labels for the unlabeled data.
-Recently, self-training has been introduced in various fields, such as image classification \cite{xie2019self, yalniz2019billion}, semantic segmentation \cite{bellver2019budget}, unsupervised domain adaptation \cite{zou2018unsupervised, deng2019cluster}, etc. In the task of imputation, we can treat missing values as unlabeled data and existing values as labeled data since missing values do not have ground truth.
-Therefore, we adopt self-training for the imputation task.
+One of the popular approaches for SSL is self-training, which uses an ensemble model or a teacher model to generate pseudo labels for the unlabeled data.
+Recently, self-training has been introduced in various fields, such as image classification \cite{xie2019self, yalniz2019billion}, semantic segmentation \cite{bellver2019budget}, unsupervised domain adaptation \cite{zou2018unsupervised, deng2019cluster}.
+In the task of imputation, we can treat missing values as unlabeled data and observed values as labeled data since missing values do not have ground truth.
+In this light, we adopt self-training for the imputation task.